-The organization uses the deferral method of accounting for contributions.
+The Organization uses the deferral method of accounting for contributions.
 Unrestricted revenue is recognized as revenue when received or receivable if the amount to be received can be reasonably estimated and collection is reasonably assured.

-Externally restricted contributions, including donations and bequests, conservation project contributions, and restricted investment income are recognized as revenue in the fiscal period in which the related expenses are incurred.
+Externally restricted contributions, including donations and bequests, and conservation project contributions are recognized as revenue in the fiscal period in which the related expenses are incurred.
+Investment income earned for externally restricted purposes is deferred and recognized as revenue in the fiscal period in which the required expenses are incurred.

-Endowment contributions and restricted investment income earned for re-endowment, if any, are recognized as direct increases in net assets in the fiscal period in which they are received or earned.
-Investment income earned for distribution is deferred and is recognized as revenue in the fiscal period in which the required expenses are incurred.
+Endowment contributions and restricted investment income earned for the purpose of adding to endowment capital, if any, are recognized as direct increases in net assets in the fiscal period in which they are received or earned.